 In addition, indeni utilizes the data to improve our service to customers and share interesting insights.
 With this data we can provide better signatures that provide more value and less noise.
 With indeni Insight, we can also provide proactive support.
 It allows us to contact customers that are using indeni and help them achieve the most with it.

 Indeni Insight subscribers also receive a monthly report (sample) detailing the health of their environment.

 Before leaving your network, the data goes through various filters to eliminate confidential information – such as IP addresses.
 The data is uploaded to indeni’s servers in an encrypted channel and is protected by the same means indeni protects its own confidential data.
 For more details, please contact the indeni representative you work with.

-As we keep the data of customers using indeni Insight confidential, as well as their identity, we cannot share this information.
+As we keep the data of customers using Indeni Insight confidential, as well as their identity, we cannot share this information.
 What we can do, however, is let you see some of the data being shared on a global basis.
-Check out the activity map.

 As data is uploaded to our servers via Amazon Web Services, through an encrypted channel, it is very easy to test that communication works as designed.
 Simply SSH into your indeni instance (using putty, SecureCRT, and the like) and run the following command:

 If you get back a message similar to “AWS is accessible”, you’re good.
 If you don’t, check your firewall rules to ensure this traffic isn’t being blocked.